Doublon-Holon Pairing State in Photodoped Mott Insulators

-We describe the photodoped ladder as the lowest-energy state of $\hat{\mathcal{H}}$ with a fixed doublon number.
-We obtain the state using the DMRG method~\cite{white1992, white1993, schollwock2011}.
-Unless otherwise specified, we use $t_\parallel$ as the unit of energy and set the chain length to $L = 160$ with open boundary conditions.
-The total number of sites is $2L$, and the numbers of up- and down-spin fermions are set to $N_\uparrow= N_\downarrow = L$ (i.e., half-filling without spin polarization), while the state is configured as a function of the doublon number.
-The bond dimension is set to $m=10000$ with the maximum truncation error typically being on the order of $1.0 \times 10^{-7}$.
+For $U\gg t_{\boldsymbol{ij}}, J_{\boldsymbol{ij}}$, implying slow recombination of doublons and holons, photoexcited carriers have time to relax to the bottom of the upper band.
+Therefore, we can transiently describe the photodoped state as the lowest-energy state of $\hat{\mathcal{H}}$ at a fixed doublon density $n_d$ that corresponds to the excitation protocol.
+In the two-leg ladder of length $L$, the doublon density is given by $n_d=\sum_{j, \alpha} \braket{\hat{n}_{j,\alpha;\uparrow}\hat{n}_{j,\alpha;\downarrow}}/(2L)$.
+The lowest-energy state, representing the transient photodoped state, is obtained with the DMRG method~\cite{white1992, white1993, schollwock2011} within a sector with a fixed number of doublons~\cite{zigzag}.
+In the two-leg ladder, the total number of sites is $N_{\rm s}=2L$.
+The numbers of up- and down-spin fermions are set to $N_\uparrow= N_\downarrow = N_{\rm s}/2$ (i.e., half filling without spin polarization), while the state is configured as a function of the doublon number.
+The given doublon number $N_d$ determines the doublon density as $n_d = N_d /N_{\rm s}$.
+We employ open boundary conditions along the chain ($x$) direction.
+In the two-leg ladder, we set the chain length to $L = 160$ unless otherwise specified.
+The bond dimension is set to $m = 10000$ with the maximum truncation error typically being on the order of $1.0 \times 10^{-7}$.
+For the 2D square lattice, we employ an $8 \times 4$ site cylinder with periodic boundary conditions along the $y$ direction, where the bond dimension and the maximum truncation error are $m = 15000$ and $1.0 \times 10^{-5}$, respectively.